-The competition between the PMM precursor and noise-driven perturbation growth in March initialized forecasts is tested in the context of the 2014 so-called El Niño forecast “bust.”
+The competition between the PMM precursor and noise-driven perturbation growth in March-initialized forecasts is tested in the context of the 2014 so-called El Niño forecast “bust.”
 Overall, the error growth ensemble approach implemented in the model experiment provides a more complete range of possibilities for longer lead-time forecasts and may be a better estimate of uncertainty.
 Moreover, applying the error ensemble approach to the 2014 El Niño forecast reveals a key insight into why PMM is a reliable precursor to ENSO, but not a reliable predictor.
 Since the coupled system is especially sensitive to noise-driven perturbation growth beginning in spring, much of the predictive potential of, say the PMM precursor, which peaks in terms of SST in spring, can be overshadowed by the large forecast uncertainty associated with noise-driven errors instigated by coupled instabilities.
 As a result, attempting to “break through” the spring predictability barrier in the coupled model may prove difficult given that noise-driven errors provide a clear intrinsic limit to ENSO predictability at longer lead-times, despite the presence of ENSO precursors.

 DEDICATION